 The Pap Test

 Sometimes during the pelvic exam, a Pap test — also called a Pap smear — is conducted.
 Your gynecologist swipes a small swab to collect cervical cells before removing the speculum.
 The Pap smear usually is first performed when you turn 21.
-Women between the ages of 21 and 65 are encouraged to have routine screening with the Pap test every three years.
+Women between the ages of 21 and 65 are encouraged to have routine screening with the Pap test every year and less frequently if several consecutive tests had come back negative.

 Pelvic Exam While Pregnant

 As soon as your pregnancy is confirmed, make an appointment with your Forest Hills/Rego Park, Queens gynecologist to have a pelvic exam.
-Pregnancy means special needs that your OB/GYN can handle.
 The scheduled appointment most likely occurs eight weeks into the pregnancy.
 If you have an existing medical condition, prior pregnancy problems, or symptoms such as vaginal bleeding, abdominal pain, and severe nausea or vomiting, see your doctor sooner.

 During this visit, the doctor checks vital signs and takes your medical history.
 Explaining current or past gynecological problems help head off any issues that may affect your baby.
-Next are blood and urine tests look for diseases and medical issues such as:
+Blood and urine tests look for diseases and medical issues such as:

 - High blood pressure